Alan Keyes

 Just a year before completing his doctoral studies, Keyes joined the State Department as an aid of UN Ambassador Jeane Kirkpatrick, who mentored him.
 That same year, he was assigned to the consulate in Bombay, India, where he met his future wife as a desk officer.
 Keyes also worked at the embassy in Zimbabwe.
 He settled in Washington, DC, in 1981, and two years later, President Ronald Reagan reappointed him to the United Nations with the full rank of ambassador.
 He remained in the United Nations until 1987.
 That year, Keyes defended the Reagan policy against the imposition of economic sanctions on South Africa as punishment for apartheid.
 This was an unpopular position within the black community, and other black leaders ridiculed Keyes.

 Keyes resigned in protest over a relative United Nations funding disagreement and ran for the United States Senate representing Maryland in 1988.
 With only 38 percent of the vote, he lost.
 In 1991, Keyes briefly served as the interim president of the Historically Black Alabama A&M University in Huntsville.
 Keyes sparked controversy when he ordered university trustees not to speak with journalists.
 The following year, he again ran for and lost a bid for the Senate with only 29 percent of the vote.
-Keyes was criticized when reports came out that he had paid himself a salary of approximately $8,500 monthly from campaign funds.
+Keyes was criticized when reports said that he had paid himself approximately $8,500 monthly from campaign funds.
 Keyes also sought the Republican nomination in the 1996 Presidential election and again in the 2000 primary season.

 He was considered one of the leading Blacks in the Republican Party.
 On August 4, 2004, the Illinois Republican Party offered Keyes the nomination as the replacement candidate to run against Barrack Obama in the race for the U.S. Senate.
 He is a Roman Catholic and married to Jocelyn Marcel Keyes, an East Indian-American.
-The couple has three children Francis, Maya, and Andrew.
+The couple has three children: Francis, Maya, and Andrew.

 On May 8, 2009, Keyes and 21 others were arrested while protesting President Obama's commencement speech at the University of Notre Dame.
 Keyes was charged with trespassing and released on a $250 bond.
 He was arrested a second time on May 16.